PrairieLearn/PrairieLearn/new_docs/Instructor/HowTos/createAssessment.md

-# Create a new assessment
+# How to create a new assessment

 * From the toggle dropdown at the top bar menu, select the desired course instance.
 By default, this will take you to the `Assessments` page of that course instance.